Haywhyoh/FlexibugBeauty/FlexiBug_Style_Guide.md

-# FlexiBug - Style Guide
+# Botglam - Style Guide

 ## Overview
-This style guide defines the visual identity and design system for FlexiBug, the AI-powered beauty industry appointment booking platform.
+This style guide defines the visual identity and design system for Botglam, the AI-powered beauty industry appointment booking platform.
 The design emphasizes elegance, professionalism, and accessibility while creating an inviting experience for both beauty professionals and their clients.

 ---